-You can also avoid most of the crowds and increased prices during this season so many travelers find it a very budget-friendly and relaxing time to travel to Vanuatu.
+You can also avoid most of the crowds and increased prices during this season so many travellers find it a very budget-friendly and relaxing time to travel to Vanuatu.

 Summer in Vanuatu

 The summer season in Vanuatu typically runs from December through to February and experiences hot and humid weather with frequent tropical storms and heavy but short rain showers.
-December is one of the most popular times to visit Vanuatu as the temperatures are hot, but the worst of the stormy weather conditions haven't kicked in yet.
-During this time the islands tend to be crowded with other travelers as it coincides with the Australian school holidays.
-This can also mean accommodation prices increase and availability for activities such as boat cruises and scuba diving sessions become harder to secure.
+December is one of the most popular times to visit Vanuatu as the temperatures are hot but the worst of the stormy weather conditions haven't kicked in yet.
+During this time the islands tend to be crowded with other travellers as it coincides with the Australian school holidays.
+This can also mean accommodation prices increase and availability for activities such as boat cruises and scuba diving sessions becomes harder to secure.

 Autumn in Vanuatu

 Best for: island cruises, local markets, and swimming

 Similar to the weather experienced in spring, autumn in Vanuatu is consistently pleasant with high temperatures (around 26°C/78°F on average) left over from summer and frequent but short bursts of heavy rainfall which decrease as it gets closer to winter.
 There's still a possibility of cyclones throughout autumn but as long as you're aware of shifting weather patterns and are keeping up to date with various communications then you shouldn't have any problems.